You are currently viewing 25 Free Things to Do in San DiegoPin

 13. Have a Beach Bonfire

-Bonfires have to be kept to the official pits that are first-come-first-serve, but there are plenty of options in San Diego.
+Bonfires must be kept to the official first-come-first-serve pits, but San Diego has plenty of options.
 Grab some wood, bring your chairs, and enjoy some s’mores.

 14. Go Tide-Pooling

-There are multiple spots in San Diego where you can discover the little creatures that live in tide-pools.
-Be sure you check when low-tide will be that day so you can have a few hours to see what you can find.
+There are multiple spots in San Diego where you can discover the little creatures that live in tide pools.
+Check when low tide will be that day so you can have a few hours to see what you can find.
 Some popular spots where you can go tide-pooling are:

 • Cabrillo National Monument